-- A. A dental hygienist or a dental therapist may prescribe and apply silver diamine fluoride if the licensee meets the statutory requirements in sections 12-220-503, C.R.S. - B. The application of silver diamine fluoride may not be assigned to an unlicensed professional. - C. Pursuant to section 12-220-503(1)(g)(IV), C.R.S., the postsecondary course or continuing education course of a minimum of one hour developed at a postsecondary level must include the following requirements: - 1.
-Instruction on the use of proper placement and techniques of silver diamine fluoride (SDF); - 2.
-Limitations of SDF; - 3.
-Uses for SDF in clinical practice; - 4.
-Mechanisms of action of SDF; - 5.
-Diagnostic criteria, contraindications and limitations of SDF; and - 6.
-Protocols for handling sensitivity, complications, or unsuccessful completion and follow up. - 7.
+- A. The application of silver diamine fluoride may not be assigned to an unlicensed professional. - B. In order to be eligible to apply silver diamine fluoride, a dental hygienist must: - 1.
+Hold a license in good standing to practice dental hygiene in Colorado; - 2.
+Successfully complete training that covers a minimum of one hour of live and interactive instruction, including but not limited to: - a.
+Instruction on the use of proper placement and techniques of silver diamine fluoride (SDF); - b.
+Limitations of SDF; - c.
+Uses for SDF in clinical practice; - d.
+Mechanisms of action of SDF; - e.
+Diagnostic criteria, contraindications and limitations of SDF; and - f.
+Protocols for handling sensitivity, complications, or unsuccessful completion and follow up. - 3.
 Training must be obtained through a course provided or recognized by any of the following organizations (or a successor organization): - a.
 A Commission on Dental Accreditation (CODA) accredited institution; - b.
 The American Dental Association (ADA) Continuing Education Recognition Program (CERP); - c.
-The Academy of General Dentistry (AGD) Program Approval for Continuing Education (PACE); - d.
-The American Medical Association (AMA); or - e.
-The American Dental Hygienists' Association (ADHA) or Colorado Dental Hygienists' Association. - D. The articulated plan with a collaborating dentist for dental hygiene prescribing as set forth in section 12-220-503(1)(g)(1), C.R.S., is subject to Board review and the dental hygienist shall provide the plan to the Board upon request.
+The Academy of General Dentistry (AGD) Program Approval for Continuing Education (PACE); or - d.
+The American Medical Association (AMA). - 4.
+Carry current professional liability insurance, on his/her own or through the supervising dentist, in the amount specified in section 12-220-307, C.R.S. - 5.
+For indirect supervision or telehealth supervision have a collaborative agreement with a Dentist that describes the silver diamine fluoride protocols, any restrictions or limitations, follow-up and referral mechanisms.